nickmonad/bips.dev/web/content/65/index.md

 used in BIP66 with the same thresholds, but for nVersion = 4.
-The new rules are in effect for every block (at height H) with nVersion = 4 and at least 750 out of 1000 blocks preceding it (with heights H-1000..H-1) also have nVersion &gt;= 4.
-Furthermore, when 950 out of the 1000 blocks preceding a block do have nVersion &gt;= 4, nVersion &lt; 4 blocks become invalid, and all further blocks enforce the new rules.
+The new rules are in effect for every block (at height H) with nVersion = 4 and at least 750 out of 1000 blocks preceding it (with heights H-1000..H-1) also have nVersion \>= 4.
+Furthermore, when 950 out of the 1000 blocks preceding a block do have nVersion \>= 4, nVersion \< 4 blocks become invalid, and all further blocks enforce the new rules.

-It should be noted that BIP9 involves permanently setting a high-order bit to 1 which results in nVersion &gt;= all prior IsSuperMajority() soft-forks and thus no bits in nVersion are permanently lost.
+It should be noted that BIP9 involves permanently setting a high-order bit to 1 which results in nVersion \>= all prior IsSuperMajority() soft-forks and thus no bits in nVersion are permanently lost.

 ### SPV Clients